• Skip to primary navigation

 Truth is that cheap snacks, at least the commercial variety, are junk food.
 And they’re not really that cheap.
 A dollar does not buy a lot of neon colored cheese-flavored fishy crackers.

 If you’re looking to move away from a steady diet of expensive, processed foods toward more wholesome fare, perhaps you’ve been looking for ways to provide snacks without resorting to boxed crackers, gummies, and other pre-packaged foods.
-At the same time, you need to serve healthy snacks that won’t break the bank!
+At the same time, you need to serve snacks that won’t break the bank!

-Can healthy snacks be cheap snacks?
+Can cheap snacks be good?
 You betcha!

 1. Seasonal Fruit